NodiraTillayeva/Calendar/README.md

 # Calendar
 Simple University project on C++
+This project contains:
-Contains yearly and monthly calendar modes
+- Yearly and Monthly calendar modes
-Contains validation check
+- Validation check
+- Function to add notes to a different dates

+You can find screenshots of our application in the project file